-When it comes to boosting your retirement accounts, the IRS has sent us help in the form of tax advantaged accounts like a 401(k) and an IRA.
-If we don’t take full advantage of these money making tools, we are turning away help when we need it the most.
+When it comes to boosting your retirement accounts, the IRS has sent us help in the form of tax-advantaged accounts like a 401(k) and an IRA.
+If we don’t take full advantage of these money-making tools, we are turning away help when we need it the most.

-In this article, I will describe the different features of roth and traditional 401(k) and roth and deductible IRA accounts.
+In this article, I will describe the different features of Roth and traditional 401(k) and Roth and deductible IRA accounts.
 There are different types of 401(k)s and IRAs, and we’ll look at the qualification and contribution limits, withdrawal restrictions, and other features.
 I’ll also link to some IRS publications that provide detailed descriptions of these accounts.

 It's important to note that 401(k) and IRA retirement accounts involve a lot of rules and regulations.
 Getting them wrong could have a major impact on your retirement savings.
 I am not a tax or retirement account specialist.
 What follows is my best understanding of the rules as they exist now, but you should consult your plan administrator or other retirement account specialist before making any decisions.

 Named after the 1978 IRS tax code provision implementing this retirement account, 401(k)s are offered by employers to certain covered employees.
 Both the traditional 401(k) and the Roth 401(k) allow an employee to set aside a portion of their income for retirement.
 The plans also permit an employer to make matching contributions if it so desires.
-It’s important to note that the tax advantages of a traditional 401(k) are different than for a Roth 401(k).
+It’s important to note that the tax advantages of a traditional 401(k) are different than those of a Roth 401(k).

 In a traditional 401(k), money contributed to the retirement account is not taxed at the time of the contribution.
 Instead, the pre-tax contributions and any earnings are not taxed until you withdraw the money from the account.
-There are three important contribution limits: (1) how much an individual may contribute; (2) how much an employer can match; (3) and the catch up contribution limit.
+There are three important contribution limits: (1) how much an individual may contribute; (2) how much an employer can match; (3) and the catch-up contribution limit.

 For both 2013 and 2014, the most an employee may contribute is $17,500.
 This is adjusted upward based on inflation in $500 increments, so the limit may go up in 2015.
 In addition, those 50 and older may make a “catch-up” contribution of up to $5,500 in 2013 and 2014.
 As with the regular contribution, the “catch-up” contribution is also adjusted upward in increments of $500 based on inflation.